 No chewing gum at school.
-No eating during lessons.
+No eating during lessons (unless specified permission is granted).
 Otherwise, there are no restrictions on what High School students eat or drink at school, but be aware that other children in the school do not have this freedom and also that food can affect your health and your ability to participate fully in lessons.
 Staff will advise students and may impose restrictions if necessary.

-Students must bring their own tea, coffee, milk etc. and are expected to clean up after themselves-rubbish put in the bin, cups and cutlery washed, surfaces wiped, floor swept etc.
+Students may bring their own tea, coffee, milk etc. and are expected to clean up after themselves rubbish put in the bin, cups and cutlery washed, surfaces wiped, floor swept etc.